-Located in Western New York on the banks of Lake Erie, Buffalo is famous for its lake effect snow and embraces it with tons of outdoor activities.
-The new waterfront park, Ice at Canalside is at the heart of Buffalo’s massive revitalization and is the epicenter for lots of winter fun.
+Located in western New York on the banks of Lake Erie, Buffalo is famous for its lake effect snow and embraces it with tons of outdoor activities.
+The new waterfront park, Ice at Canalside, is at the heart of Buffalo’s massive revitalization and is the epicenter for lots of winter fun.
 It was built on the former site of the Western terminus of the Erie Canal, which connected the Atlantic seaboard to Buffalo and then onto the Great Lakes.

-If spectating is more your thing, grab some hot chocolate and take in the nightly light show (from dusk until 23:00) projected onto one of Buffalo’s massive, old grain elevators.
+If spectating is more your thing, grab some hot chocolate and take in the nightly light show (from dusk until 11 pm) projected onto one of Buffalo’s massive, old grain elevators.
 These are part of the largest collection of these silos in the world, remnants of the city’s industrial heyday now reimagined into cultural icons.
 (By LLWorldTour)

 If you’re looking for a unique winter festival, look no further than the iconic fire festivals of the Shetland Islands in Scotland.
 Up Helly Aa is a series of festivals held in coastal communities across the islands.
 Most include torch processions, the burning of purpose-built galleys and of course, parties until the early morning hours.

 The largest and arguably most impressive festival is the Up Hally Aa in Lerwick, Shetland’s capital.
-Over 900 local men participate in the procession, some 50 of them dressed in intricate handmade Viking costumes, the rest in themed fancy dress.
+Over 900 local men (yes, men only) participate in the procession, some 50 of them dressed in intricate handmade Viking costumes, the rest in themed fancy dress.
 After the burning of the galley, the real party starts as the squads tour around the local village halls to perform dance numbers and skits for the rest of the festival participants all night long.

 Up Helly Aa in Lerwick takes place on the last Tuesday in January – the parties are so wild that the next day is a bank holiday across the Shetland Islands.
 The festival is very popular, so it’s best to book your transport and accommodation way in advance.
 Not all halls have public tickets available, so ask your host for help in securing a ticket to the performances.
 (By Watch Me See)